i-MSCP/imscp/contrib/Listeners/README.md

 ### 30_apache2_redirects_permanently.pl

-Listener file that allows to change the domain redirect type in customer's vhost files from 302 to 301.
+Listener file which changes the domain redirect type in customer's vhost files from 302 to 301.

+### 40_apache2_followsymlinks.pl

+Listener file to edit the Symlinks options in domain config files

+## Dovecot listeners

+### 10_dovecot_prefix.pl

+Listener file to edit the prefix in dovecot.conf

 ## Named listeners